 - Physiological symptoms like elevated heart rate and heavy breathing, even when not active

 Hyperkinesis is basically the canine form of human ADHD!

-Keeping all this in mind, it’s more likely that your dog is simply hyper, meaning that they are overactive or overly energetic.
-This can still be a nightmare to deal with, so let’s examine some things that you can do to counter this exhausting behavior and calm your hyper dog.
+However, it’s more likely that your dog is hyperactive due to an energetic personality or possibly anxiety.
+Regardless of the root cause, hyperactivity can be frustrating to deal with, so let’s examine some things that you can do to counter this exhausting behavior and calm your hyper dog.

 Why Are Some Dogs So Hyper?

-It’s important to understand that hyperactivity is a congenital condition that must be diagnosed and treated by a veterinarian.
-In other words, dogs are born with it and it requires fairly intensive treatment with amphetamine-type drugs in a veterinary setting.
+It’s important to understand genetics and environment play a role in all types of behavior, including hyperactivity.
+However, hyperkinesis is a congenital condition that must be diagnosed and treated by a veterinarian.
+In other words, hyperkinetic dogs seem to be born with this abnormality and it requires fairly intensive treatment with amphetamine-type drugs along with behavior modification.
 Interesting, these are precisely the same medications used in humans.

-However, the reasons for a hyper dog are more varied, including:
+However, the other reasons for a hyper dog are more varied, including: